-The 19th-century hat factories of Danbury, Conn., made physical wrecks of thousands of workers, turning them into mad hatters with symptoms known as the Danbury shakes.
-The environmental mess left behind by the hat factories is still being cleaned up.
+The 19th-century hat factories of Danbury, Conn., made physical wrecks of thousands of workers.
+They turned them into mad hatters with symptoms known as the Danbury shakes.

-Mercuric nitrate was used to make hats, and the hat makers were constantly exposed to it.
-Many developed mercury poisoning, manifested as drooling, pathological shyness, irritability and tremor – the Danbury shakes.
-Mercury poisoning could be mistaken for drunkenness, a handy misconception for employers to exploit.
+Hat makers used mercuric nitrate to make hats.
+Many developed mercury poisoning, manifested as drooling, pathological shyness, irritability and tremor.
+Mercury poisoning looked a lot like drunkenness, a handy misconception for employers to exploit.

 By the 1880s, industrialization and consumer demand fueled the growth of Danbury’s hat factories, which produced 5 million hats a year.
-Danbury was called ‘Hat City,’ baseball teams were called the Danbury Hatters, a lighted sign proclaimed ‘Danbury Crowns Them All’ and the city put a derby hat on its seal.
+People called Danbury ‘Hat City’ and formed baseball teams called the Danbury Hatters.
+A lighted sign proclaimed ‘Danbury Crowns Them All,’ and the city put a derby hat on its seal.